open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscalerbehaviorscaledown">scaleDown</a></b></td>
         <td>object</td>
         <td>
-          scaleDown is scaling policy for scaling Down.<br/>
+          scaleDown is scaling policy for scaling Down.
+If not set, the default value is to allow to scale down to minReplicas pods, with a 300 second stabilization window (i.e.<br/>
         </td>
         <td>false</td>
       </tr><tr>